 For starters, car insurance in Switzerland is really expensive.

 No surprise, huh?
 Pretty much everything in Switzerland is expensive.

 In the US, we paid about $65 per month for my 1999 Mazda Miata and Trav’s 1996 Toyota 4Runner.
 Both were covered by Liability and Collision insurance.

 Over the seven or eight years we had both vehicles, the cost of our insurance changed very little, despite living in different states.
 We both have clean driving records, a multiple car discount, and in Oregon, we had an additional discount for having our home insurance on the same policy.

 Because the Miata was terrible in the snow and heavy rain, we dropped the insurance during the winter months and garaged it to save money.
 But our average annual premiums to have them both fully covered year-round cost us about $625.

 Car Insurance in Switzerland

 In Switzerland, the base rate for new drivers is astronomical in comparison, but rates drop drastically the longer you’ve been driving, particularly if you haven’t had accidents.
-For example, the base rate on our estimate with our VW’s info (original price of 37,080 chf new in 2002, purchase price of 4300 chf, fuel consumption of 6.4 l/100 km, 173 g/km of CO2) was 1363 chf per year.
+For example, the base rate on our estimate with our VW’s info (original price of 37,080 CHF new in 2002, purchase price of 4300 CHF in 2014, fuel consumption of 6.4 l/100 km, 173 g/km of CO2) was 1363 CHF per year.

 Not only that, but you’re allowed one accident per year without having it increase your insurance rates.
 The “year” for this runs from September 1st through August 31st, so if you have an accident on August 25th and another one on September 5th, your rates still won’t go up.

-After tallying it all up, our total annual insurance will be about 740 chf.
-This includes additional taxes and a mandatory fee to cover the few uninsured drivers, which for us was only 3.60 chf/year.
-Without the discounts, the cost would have been about 1,715 chf for the year.
+After tallying it all up, our total annual insurance will be about 740 CHF.
+This includes additional taxes and a mandatory fee to cover the few uninsured drivers, which for us was only 3.60 CHF/year.